dharryc/nextjs-/README.md

 | Epic      | Long-serving teachers, special event promos                 |
 | Legendary | Hall-of-fame professors, anniversary editions               |

-> Note: This table is a suggested mapping.
-Implementation may use fewer tiers or different names.

 ## Game mechanics ideas